alien-traveler/CSE151A_Project/README.md

 For the catigornial data like ```JOB```, we plan to find the most affecting type and use one-hot encoding and other will group to others so we will not largerly increase the model complaxity since there are more than 10 types of job in ```JOB```.

 ### Quantitive data
+We have explored the quantitive data in the dataset, and they are `AMT_INCOME_TOTAL`, `DAYS_BIRTH`, `DAYS_EMPLOYED`.
+The detailed information can be found at the bottom of `data_exploration.ipynb` notebook.
 We have some quantitive data with large number and outliers, such as those in the "annual income" section.
 We will standerdize it before we can use in our model.
 We will also want to test out how outliers might affect our model's accuracy before we decide to drop outliers.
-We try to clean the data to make our mdoel have best preformance
+We try to clean the data to make our mdoel have best preformance.

 **More details for each columns of the dataset can be found in the `data_exploration.ipynb` notebook.**